When to visit the vet?

 Therapy

-Strict dietary control is crucial, as even small amounts of gluten can trigger an immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
-It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens..
-Dog owners must carefully check the ingredients and ensure that there is no cross-contamination with gluten-containing products.
+Strict dietary control is essential, as even small amounts of gluten can trigger an immune response.
+Dog owners must carefully check ingredients and ensure there is no cross-contamination with gluten-containing products.

 Prognosis and follow-up care

-The prognosis for dogs with gluten sensitivity is generally good if the condition is recognized and treated consistently early on.
-Most dogs show a significant improvement in symptoms and general health once they are switched to a gluten-free diet.
+The prognosis for dogs with gluten sensitivity is generally good if the condition is recognized early and treated consistently.
+Most dogs show a clear improvement in symptoms and overall health once they are switched to a gluten-free diet.

 Prevention